halil851/MVVM-InstaClone/README.md

 * MVVM Design Pattern
 * UIKit - Storyboard
+* UICollectionView

 ### 3rd Party Libraries with Swift Package Manager
 * SDWebImage
+* YPImagePicker
 * Firebase
 * Firestore Database
 * Firebase Authentication
 * Firebase Storage

 ### Features
+* Profile page
 * Double tap to like and undo like
 * Pinch to zoom in and out
-* Adaptive Tableview Cells based on image size and comment legth
+* Dynamic Tableview Cells based on image size and comment legth
 * Like counting
 * Who liked
 * Dark mode